Agenda 2063: Implementation

-The African Continental Free Trade Area (ACFTA) was established by an agreement adopted in March 2018 and will be operational from 1 July 2020.
+The African Continental Free Trade Area (ACFTA) was established by an agreement adopted in March 2018 and officially commenced January 1, 2021.
 The African Investment Bank and African Monetary Fund are nominally established, with headquarters to be built in Tripoli, Libya and Yaoundé, Cameroon, respectively.
 Egypt is set to host the African Space Agency.
 The Pan African Virtual and E-University (PAVEU) has been created as the digital arm of the Pan-African University and is offering an initial set of three courses.

 Many of the projects are held back by lack of funding, such as the high-speed train network, the space agency, and the Inga Dam.